NikitaEvs/signal_stm/README.md

 See [example.cpp](Src/example.cpp).

 ## Details
-This library provide high-level asynchronous abstractions that can be useful in the effective signal measurement and processing.
+This library provides high-level asynchronous abstractions that can be useful in effective signal measurement and processing.

 ### Main features
 | Name                                   | Description                                                                                                                                               | Status      |